peterpeterparker/daviddalbusco.com/src/blog/stylish-cards-and-syntax-highlighting-with-gatsby.md

 }
 ```

-That’s it, the plugin is configured and ready, after next build, the code of your blog should be display in stylish cards with syntax highlighting 🎉
+That's it, the plugin is configured and ready.
+After your next build, the code of your blog will be display in stylish cards with syntax highlighting 🎉

 ### Cherry on the cake 🍒🎂

-As I explained above, the exact same Web Component could be used in any modern web applications and is, of course, open source.
+As I explained above, the exact same Web Component can be used in any modern web applications and is, of course, open source.
 But the other cherry on the cake is the fact that we are using it in our open source web editor for presentations and developer kit.

 Therefore, if you are going to showcase code in an upcoming talk, give a try to [DeckDeckGo](https://deckdeckgo.com)  😃